ninayang2000/CSI4107-Ass-2/README.md

 # **Work distribution**
 We took a divide and conquer approach to complete this assignment.
 To manage all our code we utilised Github.
-Nina was in charge of step 1 - preprocessing.
+1. Nina was in charge of step 1 - preprocessing.
-Anna was in charge of step 2 - Indexing
+2. Anna was in charge of step 2 - Indexing
-Eve was in charge of step 3 - Retrieval and Ranking.
+3. Eve was in charge of step 3 - Retrieval and Ranking.

 Since each subsequent step required input from the previous step, each of us tried to work fast and we explained our code and answered each other's questions.
 After the basic retrieval system was completed, all members brainstormed ways we could optimize and improve the system.
-Finally, Eve worked on the evaluation and results file while Anna and Nina worked on the report.
+Finally, Anna and Nina worked on the evaluation and results file as well as summarising our findings in the report.

 # **Functionality of program**